expo/expo/docs/pages/workflow/configuration.md

     /*
       Determines how the software keyboard will impact the layout of your application.
 This maps to the "android:windowSoftInputMode" property.
 Defaults to "resize".
-Only Supported in SDK 38 and higher.
+Only supported in SDK 38 and higher.
       Valid values: "resize", "pan".
     */
     "softwareKeyboardLayoutMode": STRING,

+    /*
+      Whether to allow the application to participate in the backup and restore infrastructure.
+If this attribute is set to false, no backup or restore of the application will ever be performed.
+Only supported in SDK 38 and higher.
+      Defaults to the Android default, which is true.
+    */
+    "allowBackup": BOOLEAN,
   }
 }
 ```